 The last time we caught up with Jose Mourinho we accompanied him on a private jet to the edge of the Arctic Circle for a spot of ice driving.
 That was a while ago and he was, just like now, between jobs.
 Down time for Mourinho.
 And it turns out, is a waste of time, even when he’s on full opposite lock across a gigantic frozen lake.
 This is a man who likes to keep busy.
 His mobile phone was practically welded to his ear.
-A master of media manipulation, our conversation was liberally sprinkled with clues as to his likely next managerial destination.
-Enough clues, in fact, for the story to get picked up worldwide.

 He certainly cuts a less restless figure today than during our previous encounter.
 Mourinho is a study in contained energy, someone who gives you his full attention if he thinks it’s worth doing so, and an engaging conversationalist.
 Not least because for this man, the world does not revolve entirely around football.